 If, unlike us, you don’t mind waking up a little early you also have the possibility of travelling in a first class carriage AND pre-booking your seat.

 Rajadhani Express attach an air-conditioned carriage on the 6.30am train to Matara, which starts at Colombo Fort and stops in Galle.
 You can book your ticket through their site here.
 There is one train every day of the week, except for Thursdays.
 Tickets cost a very reasonable Rs1100 / $8.3.
 Try to book a couple of days in advance as there are only 48 seats available.
+(Please note as of September 2017 Rajadhani is temporarily closed to refurbish their trains).

 – Greenest way to travel from Colombo to Galle